FRCTeam1073-TheForceTeam/openmv2025/lib/README.md

 ## Range Sensor API Class: API Class = 6

-The LiDAR Range sensors are run off of the OpenMV camera and must maintain the same CAN sending convetion as the OpenMV.
+The LiDAR Range sensors are run off of the OpenMV camera and must maintain the same CAN sending convention as the OpenMV.

     - API Index 0: Range Reading: OpenMV => Rio
             - Byte 0: 16 bit hi  \  #Range in mm